mackowin/fashion_blog/README.md

 # :dress: Build a Fashion Blog Website #
-CodeCademy Project: build a simple website to practice HTML and CSS
+CodeCademy Project: Build a simple website to practice HTML and CSS

 ## Table of Contents ##
 * [General Info](#General-Info)